imagej/imagej.github.io/_pages/BUnwarpJ.md

 2. The grid obtained after deforming the fixed image with the vector field described above;
 3. The step values of the optimization process in a separate ("Results") window.

-{% capture title%}
- From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.
+{% include thumbnail src='/images/pages/BUnwarpJ-lena-verbose-result.png' title='From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/BUnwarpJ-lena-verbose-result.png' title=title %}

 Since both, source and target images work as moving and fixed images, **there are two sets (stacks) of results**: from source to target and from target to source.